talisik-ai/sla-tracker-support/docs/salina-jira-sla-tracker-prd.md

 ## 1. Executive Summary

 ### 1.1 Product Overview
-Build a standalone web application that monitors and tracks Service Level Agreements (SLAs) for Jira issues in the Salina project.
+Build a standalone web application that monitors and tracks Service Level Agreements (SLAs) for Jira issues in any project.
 The system will provide real-time SLA monitoring, developer performance tracking, and automated alerting to ensure compliance with response and resolution time commitments.

 ### 1.2 Problem Statement
 - Native Jira lacks granular SLA tracking without Jira Service Management (additional cost)